emptysea/quartztest/content/index.md

 title: Artaus
 ---

-These are my own notes for our game in Artaus.
+These are my own notes for our game in [Artaus](https://reasonablegamer.com/campaigns/artaus/Artaus/).
 Feel free to use however you wish.
-Use the menu on the left to look around.
+Click the link, or use the menu on the left to explore!